-Each mL contains fentanyl citrate equivalent to 50 mcg (0.05 mg) fentanyl base in Water for Injection, Sodium hydroxide and/or hydroxide oric acid added, if needed, for pH adjustment.
-The pH range is 4.0 to 7.5.
-Contains no preservative
+Each mL contains fentanyl citrate equivalent to 50 mcg fentanyl base in Water for Injection.
+Sodium hydroxide and/or hydro acid added, if needed, for pH adjustment.
+The pH range is 4.0 to 7.5 Contains no preservative

-12 CLINICAL PHARMACOLOGY
+CLINICAL PHARMACOLOGY 12

-12.1 Mechanism of Action

-Fentanyl Citrate Injection is an opioid agonist, whose principal actions of therapeutic value are analgesia and sedation tion in the responsiveness of the brain stem respiratory centers to both increases in carbon dioxide tension and electrical stimulation.
-Fentanyl causes miosis, even in total darkness.
-Pinpoint pupils are a sign of opioid overdose but are not pathognomic (e.g., pontine lesions of hemorrhagic or ischemic origins may produce similar findings).
-Marked mydriasis rather than miosis may be seen due to vpoxia in overdose situations Effects on the Gastrointestinal Tract and Other Smooth Muscle
+- 12.1 Mechanism of Action - Fentanyl Citrate Injection is an opioid agonist, whose principal actions of therapeutic value are analgesia and sedation.
+12.2 Pharmacodynamics both increases in carbon dioxide tension and electrical stimulation Fentanyl causes miosis even in total darkness.
+Pinnoint nunils are a sign of opioid overdose but are not pathognomic (e.g., pontine lesions of hemorrhagic or ischemic origins may produce similar findings Marked mydriasis rather than miosis may be seen due to hypoxia in overdose situations.